Smart linen care

-Tumble dry on a high heat (tumble drying is damaging for all natural fibres including linen (think of all that lint in a dryer).
-It can break natural fibres which leads to premature wearing the fabric and therefore reducing its otherwise potentially very long life.)
+Tumble drying is damaging for all natural fibres including linen (think of all that lint in a dryer).
+It can break natural fibres which leads to premature wearing the fabric and therefore reducing its otherwise potentially very long life.
+It will last shorter.

-Expose to the sun for extended periods of time (colour bleach)
+Expose to the sun for extended periods of time leads to colour bleach.

 Linen sheets are a dream to sleep in year round.